Timeless: On Darkest Dungeon & The PlayStation Vita

 …Red Hook Studios’ relic of a game feels most at home on Sony’s forgotten relic of a handheld.

-Darkest Dungeon is an aged book of a game on an equally aged and, if Sony and much of the gaming press is to be believed, long dead piece of hardware, yet oddly enough the marriage of the two is, if possible, the best way to experience it.
+Darkest Dungeon is an aged book of a game on an equally aged and, if Sony and much of the games press is to be believed, long dead piece of hardware, yet oddly enough the marriage of the two is, if possible, the best way to experience it.

 They’re the kinds of creations you could imagine taking top billing in a videogame museum, held as a shining example of the best this medium has to offer (alongside, it must be said, a large majority of the experimental and indie titles of our time that break the mould as well as Kojima breaks the fourth wall).